Command: Transferring and Assuming Command

 2. When Transfer Command is Selected a pop up appears for the current Command Board User to select a User they want to to transfer command to and then selects Transfer Command.

 3. The current Command Board User (A) will see the pop-up window stating waiting for (user) to accept Command.
 The current user only has the choice to cancel the transfer.
 The User that command is being transferred (B) to will see a pop-up with the choice to Assume Command or Decline Command.
-If either user Cancels or Declines Command, both user will see a new
+If either user Cancels or Declines Command, both users will see a new pop-up.

 A: Current Command Board User